 The magic happens right after these florets emerge crispy from the oven and are drizzled with the bang bang sauce.
-The first drizzle kind of oozes onto the crispiest parts of the cauliflower, giving parts of it a slightly chewy texture, which works well with the succulent cauliflower inside.
-The second drizzle floats over the top, giving each bite a creamy+spicy quality, while the chopped scallions give it another crisp textural element and the cilantro adds a super clean note.
-I ate at least 8 cups of this stuff in the past couple of days while testing it out (for you!), so I guess I am kind of a bang bang cauliflower aficionado now. 😀
+The first drizzle kind of oozes onto the crispiest parts of the cauliflower.
+It creates a slightly chewy texture.
+This works well with the succulent cauliflower inside.
+The second drizzle floats over the top, giving each bite a creamy and spicy quality.
+The chopped scallions give it another crisp textural element and the cilantro adds a super clean note.
+I ate at least eight cups of this stuff in the past couple of days while testing it out!
+I guess I am kind of a bang bang cauliflower aficionado now. 😀

 You may be wondering if you can use Aquafaba in place of Ener-G here, and I did.
 It did not work as well (it wasn’t quite sticky enough), but worth a try if that’s what you’ve got.
-There’s even more egg replacer ideas here so you can easily make this crispy, creamy, slightly spicy and succulent one-bite dish to eat by itself, tossed over rice or tucked into a taco.
+There’s even more egg replacer ideas here.
+You can easily make this crispy, creamy, slightly spicy and succulent one-bite dish to eat by itself.
+Toss it over some rice or tuck it into a taco.

 You can also make your own Sweet Chili sauce with just a few ingredients for an even better, spicier kick.
-Grab some Follow Your Heart, Just Mayo or Fabanaise brand vegan mayos for a super creamy element that is perfect blended with sweet chili sauce.Print
+Grab some Follow Your Heart, Just Mayo or Fabanaise brand vegan mayos.
+They add a super creamy element that is perfect blended with sweet chili sauce.Print

-A recipe for bang bang cauliflower.
-Crispy cauliflower florets are served with a rich, creamy and tangy sauce.
-This vegan appetizer is great for parties or get-togethers!
+This recipe for bang bang cauliflower is delicious and so easy to make.
+Cauliflower florets are breaded and baked to crispy perfection and served with a rich, creamy and tangy sauce.
+This vegan appetizer is great for parties and get-togethers!

 FOR THE CAULIFLOWER